Radio homogenization: Recorded music

 According to Martin Scherzinger, "recorded music is the most concentrated global media market today."
-When he wrote this in 2005, six leading firms – PolyGram, EMI, Warner Music Group (a unit of AOL Time Warner), Sony Music Entertainment, BMG (a unit of Bertelsmann), and Universal Music Group (a unit of Vivendi) – were estimated to control between 80% to 90% of the global market.
-As of July 2013, the industry has consolidated even further.
-A series of mergers has reduced the big six to just three large corporations: Universal Music Group (now part of EMI's recorded music division), Sony Music Entertainment (EMI Publishing was absorbed into Sony/ATV Music Publishing), and Warner Music Group (which absorbed EMI's Parlophone and EMI/Virgin Classic labels).
+When he wrote this in 2005, six leading firms – PolyGram, EMI, Warner Music Group (at the time, a unit of AOL Time Warner), Sony Music Entertainment, BMG (at the time, a unit of Bertelsmann), and Universal Music Group (at the time, a unit of Vivendi, before becoming public in 2021) – were estimated to control between 80% and 90% of the global market.
+As of April 2025, the industry has consolidated even further.
+A series of mergers has reduced the big six to just three large corporations: Universal Music Group (which purchased EMI's recorded music operations, and has merged with Polygram), Sony Music Entertainment (which merged EMI publishing into Sony/ATV Music Publishing, and purchased BMG in 2008), and Warner Music Group (which absorbed EMI's Parlophone and EMI/Virgin Classic labels).
 Most of these companies are part of larger conglomerates.
 Vertical concentration and horizontal integration allow cross pollination to promote products across multiple mediums.
-For instance, AOL Time Warner owns magazines, book publishing houses, film studios, television networks, cable channels, retail stores, libraries, sports teams etc., and can thus promote one through the utilization of another.
+For instance, Sony owns film and television studios, cable channels, retail stores, video game developers, etc., and can thus promote one through the utilization of another.

 Effects

 Programming

 Scherzinger states that cross-ownership tends to reduce competition, lower risk, and increase profits.
 He argues this "has forced musical production to succumb to the advertising, marketing, styling, and engineering techniques of increasingly uniform and narrow profit-driven criteria."
 In the name of efficiency, new technology has allowed a station's technician to cut and paste news, weather and host chatter into pre-recorded programming.
 Companies have greatly benefited from Top 40, national news, and sports programming shows that can be purchased at the national level.
 News programming in particular is often produced and recorded at a remote location, as the practice streamlines the number of personalities needed on the air, and emulates a similar feel for the listener.
 This process of regionalized programming is referred to as voice tracking.
-Cost-sharing is now common practice.
 For radio broadcasters, the more homogeneity between different services held in common ownership (or the more elements within a program schedule which can be shared between 'different' stations), the greater the opportunity to gain profits.

 This increase of cost-efficiency, an application of economies of scale, also results in cutting staff and centralizing programming decisions on what should be broadcast.
 The music-loving DJ playing whatever they feel fits the mood is largely fictional at any major station at this point in time.
 Billboard Magazine reported that the mainstream press has accused several large radio conglomerates of playing less new music since the Telecommunications Act of 1996.
 Consolidation has made it even less likely that one will hear something new, different, or unique.